A must-do when in Perth Western Australia, is to take a day trip to Fremantle – a lovely port city nearby full of so many great things to do!

 14. Fremantle Arts Centre

-Built by convicts in the late 19th century in an impressive gothic-style building is the Fremantle Art Centre, although it originally served as the Fremantle Lunatic Asylum, and then a Women’s home, before being used by soldiers during WWII.
+Built by convicts in the late 19th century in an impressive gothic-style building is the Fremantle Art Centre, although it originally served as the Fremantle Lunatic Asylum, and then as a Women’s home, before being used by soldiers during WWII.

 Nowadays the Fremantle Arts Centre hosts many festivals and events throughout the year, as well as art courses and exhibitions.
 Find an upcoming event here!